Zilliqa/ZIP/zips/zip-16.md

 }
 ```

 As above, only interested state entries are provided in result after parsing.
-If the user want to dump the proof for all the state entries of a contractr, an empty array should be provided in the request.
+If the user want to dump the proof for all the state entries of a contract, an empty array should be provided in the request.

 ## Implementation